 Make The Curry

-Heat 4 tablespoon vegetable oil in a heavy bottom pan over medium heat.
-I have used vegetable oil but you can use any oil of your choice.
+Heat 3 tablespoon oil in a heavy bottom pan over medium heat.

-Once the oil is hot, add the chopped bhindi and cook it on medium flame until it is 80% cooked.
-Keep stirring at regular intervals while cooking.
+Once the oil is hot, add 1 pound (500 g) of chopped bhindi and cook it on medium flame until 80% cooked.
+Stir at regular intervals while cooking.
 It will take 8-10 minutes for the bhindi to cook perfectly.